 - Complete online surveys – Prolific Academic is my favourite survey website along with MintVine.

-- Mystery shopping – you can check out my guide to mystery shopping in the UK and grab yourself £50 with this simple mystery shop.
+- Mystery shopping – you can check out my guide to mystery shopping in the UK.

 - Website testing with WhatUsersDo.